tigerob/ruby-terminal-app-project/README.md

 It operates by using a conditional control structure to run the ```help_page``` method if the user runs the app with the command-line argument ```-h```.

+---

 ### User interaction

+The app provides directions to the user at each page on how to interact with that page.
+For exampple: the menu page includes directions to the user to "enter a number to continue".

+The user interacts with the app by using both command-line arguments and inputs of letters, numbers and the enter key on their keyboard.

+#### Command-line arguments

+See step 4 of 'Run' under the Help Documentation above for an explanation of the different command-line arguments the user can use.

+#### In-app interaction

   - How user finds out how to interact with each feature
   - How user interacts with each feature
   - How errors are handled and displayed to the user

+#### Error-handling

+The

+---

 ### Control-flow diagram

+---

 ### Implementation (see Trello board)
   - how each feature will be implemented
   - checklist of tasks for each feature
   - prioritises implementation of different features and/or checklist items within a feature
   - provides a deadline for each feature, checklist, and/or checklist item

+---

 ### Tests
 - Automatic